Brikmo/brikmo-landing-page/src/pages/support/helper-tax-preparation.md

 ### **What is a 1099 form?**

-The 1099 form is the form you get from your clients instead of a W-2 form.
+The 1099 form is the form you get from Brikmo instead of a W-2 form.

 ### **Can I do my business tax return myself as an independent contractor?**